May 17, 2017

 What does that mean?

 Let’s take the A items: we’re striving for a pretty high service level of 97%.
 That means that when a customer orders an A item, we want to be able to supply that customer immediately 97% of the time.
 Be careful with setting this too high, there’s an exponential function of service level vs money invested here.
 Just one percentage point higher may cost you as much as double the inventory to achieve!
-Note that you can never aim for 100% service level, because that would mean an infinitely larger warehouse.
+Note that you can never aim for a 100% service level because that would mean an infinitely larger warehouse.

 The replenishment cycle of 2 weeks means that whenever we order A items from our supplier, we want to order 2 weeks worth of forecasted sales.
 This means that we will place frequent smaller orders.
 This is a good idea because it keeps the cash flow requirements low.
 Even if your supply Lead Time is more than two weeks, you can still have more than one order “in flight” at any given time.
 The point where making the replenishment cycle too short comes when other costs (like admin, shipping, etc.) start dominating the overall order cost.